classy-org/classy-node/README.md

 });
 ```

-Each resource can contain several basic methods, and might also include additional custom methods that act upon related resources:
+Each resource can contain several basic methods, and might also include additional custom methods that act upon related resources or perform specialized operations:

 - `create()`
 - `retrieve()`